Here’s a picture of me and my sister on camp visiting day, around 1980.

 I like camp but I can’t wait to use a flush toilet again.

 Isn’t it weird that the kybos don’t have doors on them?
 That’s why I liked staying in the infirmary last year when I had worms (which think I got from the KYBO).
 They had an indoor flush toilet with a real door for privacy.
+And also they had saltines.
+You could have saltines any time.
+For some reason saltines taste better at camp.

 The one other bad thing is quaker meeting.